Login

 Zurich < CHF 5,000

-Capital gains tax on property can be deferred under the following conditions (list is not exhaustive):
+Property gains tax can be deferred under the following conditions (list is not exhaustive):

 • The profit is reinvested within a defined period (set by the canton) in a replacement property in Switzerland that is the main residence of the owner (Art.
 12(3)(e) of the Tax Harmonization Act).
-You should inform the current municipality of residence in writing of the planned reinvestment when you sell your property.
-The municipality will then not charge any capital gains tax, but will defer it temporarily.
+You should inform the current commune of residence in writing of the planned reinvestment when you sell your property.
+The commune will then not charge any property gains tax, but will defer it temporarily.

 • The property changes ownership through inheritance, an advancement on inheritance or gifting (Art.
 12(3)(a) of the Tax Harmonization Act).